Do you know who Chandler Bolt is?

 This way, you can get people to buy your product, read your content, or, as in this example, sign up for a free webinar:

-What’s good about PPC is that it integrates seamlessly into the flow of its respective platform.
+What’s good about PPC is that it integrates seamlessly into the flow of its respective social media platform.

 Ever since marketers first started advertising heavily, consumers tried to avoid it.